TECHNOLOGIES

 The user experience implications are large.
 With AA, an end user can sign up with an email and a passkey instead of a seed phrase.
 Gas fees can be paid by the application or in the application’s token, not in ETH.
 The wallet can rate-limit suspicious transactions.
 The trade-off is increased on-chain complexity and higher gas cost per transaction.

+The common founder mistake is treating AA as a checkbox.
+It changes the security model: social recovery removes the seed-phrase footgun for normal users but introduces guardian compromise as a new attack class, which is strictly worse for power users who would rather hold the key themselves.
+The honest trade-off is that AA buys mainstream UX at the cost of more contract code to audit and more gas per action.
 Wavect has shipped account-abstraction wallets and Snaps (MetaMask plugins) to production.
 The technology is real and increasingly mainstream.
 The implementation is non-trivial.
 If a vendor quotes AA as a cheap add-on, ask which infrastructure they are using and which security audits the contract code has been through.
+The same audit discipline that applies to zero-knowledge circuits applies here.

 // FAQ